By Kurt Scholle

 More How to Rank Number One on Google

-Here are 3 Keys on How to Write Content That Ranks # 1 on Google
+Here are 3 Keys on How Rank Number One on Google

 - You need a very clear understanding of who your Target Personas are.
 You almost always have more than one.
 Write down what you know about them, what their needs are, where they hang out and how much they know about the solution they are looking for.
 Make note of the words they use to describe their problem.